karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 See `readme.md` in the `atlas_builder` folder for more info, there's also an example in that folder on how to use it.

+Note that the atlas builder's source is hosted in a separate repository: https://github.com/karl-zylinski/atlas-builder

 ## Demo streams

 Streams that start from this template: